faanross/faanross.github.io/content/posts/post-1.md

 You should now be back in the normal Windows environment looking at your Desktop.
 Let' set up `Sysmon` - a simple, free, Microsoft-owned program that will DRAMATICALLY improve our logging ability.

-The reason we do this and not simply rely on the standard `Windows Event Logs` (hence forth referred to simply as `WEL`), is that WEL was clearly designed by someone who considered security unimportant.
-Ask most security professionals what they think of WEL and you'll probably get either a sarcastic chuckle or a couple of expletives.
-All to say - it sucks.
-REAL bad.
-BUt there's hope...

-Sysmon, created by the legend [Mark Russinovich](https://twitter.com/markrussinovich), takes about 5 minutes to set up and will DRAMATICALLY improve logging, specifically as it relates to security events.
-In case you wanted to learn more about Sysmon's ins and outs [see this talk](https://www.youtube.com/watch?v=6W6pXp6EojY).
-And if you really wanted to get in deep, which at some point I recommend you do, see [this playlist](https://www.youtube.com/playlist?list=PLk-dPXV5k8SG26OTeiiF3EIEoK4ignai7) from TrustedSec.
-Finally here is another great talk by one of my favourite SANS instructors (Eric Conrad) on [using Sysmon for  Threat Hunting](https://www.youtube.com/watch?v=7dEfKn70HCI).

 Before we get installing Sysmon there's just one thing you need to know - in addition to downloading the actual Sysmon file we also need a config file.
 One day when you get to *that* level you can even create your own config file, which will allow you to make it behave exactly how you want it to.
 But for now, since we are decidedly not yet there, let's download and use one made by some really smart people.
 Of late  I have heard a few trusted sources, included [Eric Conrad](https://www.ericconrad.com) prefer [this version from Neo23x0](https://github.com/bakedmuffinman/Neo23x0-sysmon-config) whose authors included another blue team giant, [Florian Roth](https://twitter.com/cyb3rops?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).